 If you're using a plain old credit card every day that doesn't offer rewards, you're missing out.
 There are plenty of credit cards with good rewards out there that pay you back for your daily spending.
-We're talking things like travel perks, cash, merchandise, and more.
+We're talking things such as travel perks, cash, merchandise, and more.